MrMouse2405/HomeServer/README.md

 ## DDNS Updater

 Basically, it's a simple script for updating DNS records if my ISP changes the public ip address.

+## Bell CS Club

+Simple websites made for Club members to use, hack into (for cyber security stuff), and for other uses.